osgpcq/gsuite-cli-py/README.md

 # gsuite-cli-py

 Thist script is just to extract informations from Google Suite email accounts.
-The user used needs to have enough rights to browse the information.
+User needs enough rights to parse the information.

 ## Usage